ozym/haz/geonet-rest/README.md

 * http://.../soh - this will return a 500 error if any HeartBeat messages in the DB are old.
 * http://.../soh/impact - this will return a 500 error if the measured shaking intensity messages fall below 50.
 Not all servers may be receiving these messages.

-### Logging and Metrics
+### Metrics

-Can be sent to Logentries and mtr respectively by setting the appropriate credentials in the config.
+Can be sent to mtr respectively by setting the appropriate credentials in the config.

 Fatal application errors, 4xx and 5xx requests are syslogged.